harshab1/docker-practice/content.md

 Tagging the image is important to identify a image based on the custom name rather than ID.
 The fromat is "Docker-ID/project-name:version".
 Argument "-t".

+In the dockerfile the working directory is setup using the command "WORKDIR", this will avoid deleting the files or make unintended changes in the default root directory

+docker build -f docker-file-name --> dockerfile with name differnet to default Dockerfile

+## Docker compose:

+Docker compose will manage multiple images and provide a network infrastructure between the containers

+docker run image-name ==> docker-compose up --> start all the containers

+docker build . and docker run image-name ==> docker-compose up --build

+docker-compose down --> stop all the containers

+Restart policy: If there's a failure in container starting and crashing, restart policy will specify how to deal with it in four possible ways: no (default), always, on-failure and unless-stopped

+docker-compose ps --> containers specific to docker-compose file in that directory